skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 that I ask."

 Skeeve argues, "By giving you the orb we would be placing the island at even greater risk.
-You are not of..."
+You are not of…"

 Tarvis is unable to hide his rage.
 His businesslike demeanor has been eroding as they spoke, and he is now openly threatening, "You are